saumya-srivastava133/house-price-prediction/README.md

 An end-to-end machine learning project for predicting residential house prices using the Ames Housing dataset.

-The project covers the complete machine learning workflow, from data exploration and preprocessing to model comparison, hyperparameter tuning, feature importance, error analysis and API deployment.
+The project covers the complete machine learning workflow, from data exploration and preprocessing to model comparison, hyperparameter tuning, feature importance, error analysis.

 ---